ta-matsuura/openwhisk-workshops/bootcamp/README.md

 5. Click the `Download CLI` button
 6. Follow steps 1 to 3 (you do not necessarily need to perform step 4), i.e. download the CLI for your particular platform, install OpenWhisk plugin, login to Bluemix specifying the api endpoint, organization and namespace.

+> We recommend you install the IBM Cloud Functions shell in addition to the CLI.
+The shell supports most CLI commands and offers a lot more in a convenient UI.
+The shell combines a terminal-like panel on the left with a multifunction panel that slides in from the right when needed - the sidecar.
+This sidecar supports many tasks: editing code, inspecting executions, gathering statistics, etc. See [https://github.com/ibm-functions/shell](https://github.com/ibm-functions/shell) for details.
+>
+> The shell is distributed through the node package manager (TODO: add version requirement).
+>
+> `npm install -g @ibm-functions/shell`
+>
+> To start the shell in interactive mode use:
+>
+> `fsh shell`
+>
+> Look for quoted paragraphs for shell-specific instructions.

 # Start your engines!

-The CLI allows you to work with OpenWhisk's basic entities, i.e. to create *actions, triggers, rules, and sequences*.
-Hence, let's learn how to work with the CLI.
+The CLI and shell allow you to work with OpenWhisk's basic entities, i.e. to create *actions, triggers, rules, and sequences*.
+Hence, let's learn how to work with these.

 ## Actions